 How is relative difference calculated?

-Relative difference is calculated by dividing the normalised frequency of a particular language element in one language set by the normalised frequency of the same element in the comparison language set(s).
+Relative difference is calculated by dividing the normalized frequency of a particular language element in one language set by the normalized frequency of the same element in the comparison language set(s).

 Where the relative difference calculation reveals a difference, the platform applies an additional layer of statistical analysis to provide confidence that the difference is not surfacing due to chance.
 Log-likelihood calculations are performed to assess this possibility, and the output of the analysis viewable within the platform will only display differences that meet a 99% confidence interval.
 This means that there will be a maximum of 1% chance that a difference was identified where one does not truly exist.